 1. Zone 4a

-This zone, shown in dark purple color on our map above, covers the northeasternmost part of Vermont.
+Zone 4a, shown in dark purple on our map, covers the northeasternmost part of Vermont.
 With average annual minimum temperatures ranging from -30°F to -25°F (-34.4°C to -31.7°C), it represents the coldest areas in the state.
-Zone 4a is primarily found in parts of Essex County, including towns like Canaan, Norton, and Island Pond.
+Cities in Zone 4a include parts of Essex County like Canaan, Norton, and Island Pond.

 2. Zone 4b

-Shown in navy blue color on our map above, Zone 4b covers a larger area of northern Vermont, including most of the Northeast Kingdom.
+Zone 4b, shown in navy blue on our map, covers a larger area of northern Vermont, including most of the Northeast Kingdom.
 Average annual minimum temperatures in this zone range from -25°F to -20°F (-31.7°C to -28.9°C).
-Some of cities and towns in this zone include St. Johnsbury, Newport, and Montpelier, as well as smaller communities like Hardwick, Lyndonville, and Troy.
+Cities in Zone 4b include St. Johnsbury, Newport, and Montpelier, with smaller communities like Hardwick, Lyndonville, and Troy.

 3. Zone 5a

-Zone 5a, the teal colored area on our map, covers large areas of central Vermont.
-With average annual minimum temperatures between -20°F and -15°F (-28.9°C to -26.1°C), this zone includes a wide area of the state as clearly visible on the map.
-Major cities and towns in this zone are Burlington, Rutland, Middlebury, and Barre.
+Zone 5a, shown in teal on our map, covers large areas of central Vermont.
+With average annual minimum temperatures between -20°F and -15°F (-28.9°C to -26.1°C), this zone includes Burlington, Rutland, Middlebury, and Barre.
 Other notable locations include Stowe, Waterbury, and Brandon.

 4. Zone 5b

-The light green colored areas on our map, Zone 5b is found mostly in the southern part of Vermont and along the Connecticut River Valley.
+Zone 5b, shown in light green on our map, covers southern Vermont and the Connecticut River Valley.
 This zone experiences average annual minimum temperatures from -15°F to -10°F (-26.1°C to -23.3°C).
-Cities and towns in this zone are Brattleboro, Bennington, Springfield, and Windsor.
-Some other locations in this zone are Manchester, Ludlow, and Bellows Falls.
+Cities in Zone 5b include Brattleboro, Bennington, Springfield, Chester, and Windsor, with other locations like Manchester, Ludlow, and Bellows Falls.

 5. Zone 6a

-The warmest zone in Vermont, 6a, is shown in bright yellow color on our map and appears in small pockets in the southernmost part of the state.
-With average annual minimum temperatures ranging from -10°F to -5°F (-23.3°C to -20.6°C), this zone represents the mildest winter conditions in Vermont.
-While the zone is limited in area, it includes parts of Brattleboro and some surrounding areas in Windham County.
+Zone 6a, the warmest in Vermont, appears in bright yellow on our map in small pockets of the southernmost part of the state.
+With average annual minimum temperatures ranging from -10°F to -5°F (-23.3°C to -20.6°C), Zone 6a includes parts of Brattleboro and surrounding areas in Windham County.

 Planting Zones in Vermont with Cities

-USDA hardiness zones for Vermont Cities, Towns and Counties.
-Source: USDA (2023)
+USDA hardiness zones for Vermont Cities, Towns, and Counties.
+Data source: 2023 USDA Plant Hardiness Zone Map.

 - Zone 4a: Serviceberry